 The third and fourth categories are more general, catch-all situations: if a parent fails to ensure the child’s health and safety or is endangering the child’s welfare, the courts may grant DCP&P custody of the child.
 In both situations, however, the Division must be able to point to a particular set of facts that is endangering the child’s welfare.
 For example, a parent may have a mental health diagnosis that makes daily living complicated and if symptoms of the mental health diagnosis are manifesting or medication regimens are no longer effective, the Division may seek custody to protect the child while the parent addresses their mental health issues.

-Title 30 Defense Lawyers NJ – Contact the Tormey Law Firm today
+Title 30 Defense Lawyers NJ – Contact the Tormey Law Firm today in Paterson NJ

 If DCP&P files a Title 30 complaint against you seeking custody and/or care and supervision of your child, you should consult with a DCP&P defense attorney who is familiar with Title 30 proceedings.
 Whether the Division is only requesting that you attend services while your children remain in your home or if DCP&P has filed a Title 30 complaint for custody of your children, every proceeding will impact whether or not you get your children back and you should contact an experienced DYFS defense lawyer to discuss your case.
 Our attorneys are available immediately to assist you at 201-556-1570.